creeppug/ml-antifraud-service/README.md

 # ml-antifraud-service
-A service on FastAPI that simulates the operation of an anti-fraud system to verify payments.
+FastAPI service that simulates the operation of an anti-fraud system to verify payments.